 Our standard method of applying the adhesive should be used for Kingspan.
 The ‘dot and dab’ method involves applying the adhesive right the way around the perimeter of the board, with three dabs in the middle.
 Once this has been applied to the back of the board, they should be staggered in the usual formation upwards from the uPVC starter track.

 The slight difference with K5 boards is that they require metal screw fixings to secure them to the substrate.
 Hammer fixings (be it plastic or metal) are more commonly used for EWI, however, because Kingspan K5 boards are a more rigid structure than EPS, the metal screw fixings are a better choice.

 Kingspan K5 boards are ideal for use with a lightweight render on top, such as our Silicone Silicate render system.
 The Premium Basecoat should once again be used within the basecoat reinforcement layer; this should be applied up to 6mm thick with a Fibreglass Mesh embedded within it.

 Once the basecoat has dried, it will need priming with the render primer that corresponds with the render.
-For example, our Silicone Silicate primer is intended for use with our Silicone Silicate render.
-Simply paint on the primer using a roller brush, then leave to dry for 12 hours.

 Once the render primer has dried, you are finally ready to render!
 You can start applying the Silicone Silicate render using a trowel.
 Remember to apply the render at a thickness that corresponds with the grain size – so, for example, a 1.5mm grain size render would be applied at 1.5mm thick.
 Spread the render out and rub it up using a plastic render float to bring out the texture.
 Once applied, leave the render to dry for a minimum of 24 hours.